rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The section on Page 14 focuses on the termination of the bus line for the EGL 90 Universalgripper, specifically detailing the use of termination resistors necessary for proper communication within a PROFIBUS network.
+<chunk_context>The section on Page 14 focuses on the termination of the bus line for the EGL 90 Universalgripper, specifically detailing the use of termination resistors necessary for proper communication within the PROFIBUS network.
 This information is crucial for ensuring reliable data transmission and system integrity in automated environments, aligning with the document's emphasis on the integration and functionality of SCHUNK's automation technology.
-The mention of the specific part number (ST5G1204-PB-A-A) and dimensions (47 mm, 15 mm) provides essential technical details for users implementing the system.</chunk_context>
+The mention of the specific part number (ST5G1204-PB-A-A) and its dimensions highlights the technical specifications that support the overall performance of the gripper system.</chunk_context>
 <chunk>### Page 14
  EGL 90